TrueBitFoundation/truebit-os/README.md

 task -a 0 -t testWasmTask.json
 ```

+If you are using the Kovan testnet you can look at the progress of your transactions [here](https://kovan.etherscan.io/address/0x9da6f9b3dfd4b4053096246ec1658ae227d80b7c).

 We have specified to submit a task from account 0.
 And the data related to the task is located at testWasmTask.json

 If you are running this on a development test net you will need to skip blocks to see the solution in the solutions directory.